pagopa/pagopa-shared-toolbox/README.md

-# API Config - FrontEnd
+# pagoPA Shared Toolbox

-The project is useful to configure the mocked responses used by Mocker service.
+The project is an aggregator of pagoPA platform application, make usable by a dedicated frontend interface.

 ## Prerequisites